Set Current Location

 Considered one of Las Vegas's best Indian restaurants, this place cooks up some of the best in Indian cuisine.
 The food has a spicy and tangy taste to it with some of the finest herbs and Indian spices used.
 The buffet served here is worth your every penny.
 The specials include lamb, chicken and vegetable tandoori, vindaloo and kormas.
 Food is reasonably priced to be enjoyed in a casual atmosphere.
 Reservations, especially during weekends, are necessary as the place tends to get a bit crowded.

 This restaurant strives to present the best of Indian dining in a trendy Vegas setting.
 Their website says "if Bollywood had a Rat Pack, this is where they'd hang."
-The decor is reds and golds with a prominent Buddha hanging.
-The food is authentic Indian with a modern touch.
-They feature a lunch buffet and their tandoor (clay oven), produces naan, chicken tikka, fish tandoori and jingla masala among many other flavorful favorites.
+The decor uses prominent red and gold as its theme colors with a massive Buddha statue that dominates the space.
+The food is authentic Indian with a modern flair and the kitchen presents a huge lunch buffet.
+The Tandoor (clay oven) is the highlighted cooking utensil, where naan, chicken Tikka, fish Tandoori and Masala dishes are some of the best in the entire state of Nevada.

 Winner of the award for Best Indian Restaurant in Las Vegas, India Oven boasts a large menu of fine food and wine.
 India Oven is located only a block from the strip, making it the perfect choice for Indian food during a day of shopping and gambling.
 The selection ranges from naan, curry, chicken, tandoori dishes, and vegetarian plates.
 All the spices are imported from India as are the beer and wine.